Glossary of Environmental Terms

 IoT

-Internet of Things.
-This is a system in which various things (sensor devices, actuators, houses/buildings, cars, home appliances, electronic devices, etc.) that were not previously connected to the Internet are connected to servers and cloud services through networks, enabling mutual information exchange.
+IoT: Internet of Things.
+A system in which various things (such as sensor devices, actuators, houses/buildings, cars, home appliances, and electronic devices) that were not previously connected to the Internet are connected to servers and cloud services through networks, enabling mutual information exchange.

 International standard developed in October 2010 to help organizations address social responsibility issues.
-This is the first international standard created through a multi-stakeholder process, which involved experts representing a multitude of sectors in the deliberation.
+This is the first ISO standard created through a multi-stakeholder process that involved experts representing a wide range of sectors in deliberations.

 QOL

 Acronym for Quality Of Life.
-A concept of satisfaction in all aspects of life, which includes not only material wealth possession but also emotional fulfillment, and self-actualization.
+A concept of satisfaction in all aspects of life including not only material wealth, but also emotional fulfillment and self-actualization.

 RBA Scope of Activity

-The Electronic Industry Citizenship Coalition (EICC) Code of Conduct establishes standards to ensure that working conditions in the electronics industry supply chain are safe, that workers are treated with respect and dignity, and that business operations are environmentally responsible and conducted ethically.
+The Electronic Industry Citizenship Coalition (EICC) established standards to ensure that working conditions in the electronics industry supply chain are safe, that workers are treated with respect and dignity, and that manufacturing processes are environmentally responsible.

 Stakeholders